GoogleCloudPlatform/reporting-api-forwarder/README.md

 # Reporting API forwarder

 This is an unoffical Google project to demonstrate the [Reporting API](https://www.w3.org/TR/reporting/)'s endpoint server.
-This server works as a web server that receives all data from Reporting API and forwards them to [Google Cloud Monitoring](https://cloud.google.com/monitoring).
+This server works as a web server that receives all data from Reporting API and forwards them to monitoring tools such as [Google Cloud Monitoring](https://cloud.google.com/monitoring).
 Also, for local testing purpose, you can try [Prometheus](https://prometheus.io/) with some additional configurations.

 ## How to try this sample